ZigaSajovic/dCpp/README.md

 #### A note on the order of differentiability

-The order of an expression if that of the lowest order of the expressions appearing in its construction.
+The order of an expression is that of the lowest order of the expressions appearing in its construction.

 | Expression                  | Order   |
 | :--------------------------:| :-----: |